OpenINF/openinf-util-object/README.md

 ### Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+If for whatever reason you spot something to fix but cannot patch it yourself, please [open an issue][].

 <br />